UDOOboard/Bolt-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/02_Getting_Started_with_Arduino_Leonardo.md

 ## Linux known issues

 Some Linux distributions need to be configured to gain upload permissions to the user.
-If you found some difficult to upload the Arduino sketch(firmware) throgh the Arduino IDE try to add the Linux user to the `dialout` group with this command:
+If you found some difficulty in uploading the Arduino sketch(firmware) thruogh the Arduino IDE you can try to add your Linux user to the `dialout` group with this command:

     sudo adduser $USER dialout